Finite rank perturbation of non-Hermitian random matrices: heavy tail and sparse regimes: Perturbation for an i.i.d. matrix with only finite second moment

 We begin with some very general reduction techniques that apply to any deterministic $C_n$ satisfying the assumption of Theorem \ref{theorem1}.
 In this case the characteristic function has the following expansion:

 where

 with $(A_n+\sqrt{n}C_n)(I)=\{a_{jk}+\sqrt{n}c_{jk}\}_{j,k\in I}$.

-The key point here (adopted from \cite{bordenave2021convergence}) is that, once we can show $q_n(z)$ is tight as an element in $\operatorname{H}(\mathbb{D})$, then the deduction of convergence of $q_n(z)$ can be obtained from the convergence of individual coefficients $p_k^{n}(z)$.
-We note that it seems easier to check the convergence of individual coefficients $P_k^n$ and the tightness of $q_n$, instead of proving directly that $q_n$ converges in $H(\mathbb{D}).$ The latter claim follows from the following lemma, see \cite{bordenave2021convergence}, Lemma 3.2: \begin{lemma}(\cite{bordenave2021convergence}, Lemma 3.2) Given $f_n(z)=\sum_{k=0}^\infty z_kf_k^n$ a sequence of power series, and assume that $\{f_n(z)\}$ are tight in $\operatorname{H}(\mathbb{D})$.
-Then suppose that for any $m\geq 0$,
+The key point here (adopted from \cite{bordenave2021convergence}) is that, once we can show $q_n(z)$ is tight as an element in $\operatorname{H}(\mathbb{D})$, then the deduction of convergence of $q_n(z)$ can be obtained from the convergence of individual coefficients $P_k^{n}$.
+We note that it seems easier to check the convergence of individual coefficients $P_k^n$ and the tightness of $q_n$, instead of proving directly that $q_n$ converges in $H(\mathbb{D}).$